-Family and friends may apply pressure to these believers in the time of the Tribulation.
-And then there is the need to live and the need to eat and the need to buy and sell.
+Family and friends may apply pressure to these believers in the time of the tribulation.
+And then there is the need to live and the need to eat, and the need to buy and sell.
 And all of that may apply some pressure.
-And some of them may get caught up in this and some of them may be even involved within the confines of Babylon.
+And some of them may get caught up in this, and some of them may be even involved within the confines of Babylon.
 And God is warning them, “Come of her, My people.”

 And there may also be a evangelistic call there, for God’s people can genuinely be called God’s people from the sovereign side of salvation.
 And it may well be that He is saying to those who have set apart from eternity past, “Come to faith in the Savior and come out of that system.”
-But the point is to get out of it before it falls, to get out of it before you get caught in it because if you get caught in it, you’re not going to be able to enter into the Kingdom and experience the coming of Christ which, of course, would be a glorious reality.
+But the point is to get out of it before it falls, to get out of it before you get caught in it; because if you get caught in it, you’re not going to be able to enter into the kingdom and experience the coming of Christ which, of course, would be a glorious reality.
 Get out before you get caught in the fury.
 Get out before you get caught in the wrath that’s going to fall on that place.

 By the way, the prophets of old had said the same thing to the people leaving Babylon before the judgment fell.
-Isaiah 48:20, “Go forth from Babylon,” said Isaiah, get out of there.
-The judgment of God is going to fall.
+Isaiah 48:20, “Go forth from Babylon,” said Isaiah.
+“Get out of there.
+The judgment of God is going to fall.”

 Chapter 51 of Jeremiah, verse 45, “Come forth from her midst, My people, and each of you save yourselves from the fierce anger of the Lord.”
 You can see how much this vision in chapter 18 of Revelation draws upon the warnings of the Old Testament prophets about the final destruction of Babylon.
 Do not allow yourself to get caught up in that judgment.